kithmina1999/worklenz-astro/src/content/blog/mondaycom-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [kantata-alternative, teamwork-alternative, celoxis-alternative, proworkflow-alternative]
+related: [trello-self-hosted-alternative, clickup-self-hosted-alternative, smartsheet-self-hosted-alternative, asana-self-hosted-alternative]
 ---